Guardianship, Conservatorship and Alternatives

 Health Care Planning is for Everyone

 Guardianship and Conservatorship are two different legal proceedings in Massachusetts.
-Each legal proceeding has many steps that at times can be challenging to understand and navigate.
-The Honoring Choices MA (HCM) Partners, consumers, guardians and conservators have contributed to this informational page to offer a reliable shared knowledge base, and to help clarify the alternatives to avoid, modify or terminate a guardianship or conservatorship.
+This informational page offers reliable information on the legal proceedings and alternatives to consider in order to avoid, modify or terminate a guardianship or conservatorship.
 Every state has its own laws and procedures: always look to Massachusetts law and the MA Probate & Family Court procedures.
+This webpage is for informational purposes only; it is not legal advice.

-Additionally, HCM and MA Health & Hospital Association co-host a Guardianship Advisory Group to explore collaborative solutions across care, community and court systems.
+Honoring Choices MA and MA Health & Hospital Association co-host a Guardianship Advisory Group to explore collaborative solutions across care, community and court systems.
 More information to come.

 What is Guardianship of an Adult?